Dewalade1/openvino-people-counter-app/README.md

 Model Used is the tensorflow model **SSD Mobilenet v2 coco 2018**.
 You can download the model direcly from the tensorflow model zoo by using this [link](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz).

+The Intermediate Representation (IR) of the model can be downloaded by using this [link](https://drive.google.com/drive/folders/16TdL0TzdVi6yi-hlKr5KyoGfwggsQI9j?usp=sharing).

 ## Requirements

 ### Hardware